33 Brilliant Ways to Save Money at Home

 This is a fun one.
 Composite wood paneling may have been all the rage in the 60s and 70s, but unless it’s still in perfect condition and painted white, it’s probably an eyesore.
 Popping off this decorative paneling can take minutes, and is seriously satisfying.

 Just be ready since you never know what condition the wall is in underneath.
 Be prepared to do a little plaster repair and, of course, repaint.
-Learn how to prepare a wall for painting.

 Install a Clothes Line